teal-finance/rainbow/pkg/provider/lyra/README.md

 ```
 abigen --abi=./ABI/OptionMarket.abi --pkg=lyra --out=OptionMarket.go
 abigen --abi=./ABI/OptionMarketViewer.abi --pkg=lyrap --out=OptionMarketViewer.go
+abigen --abi=./ABI/LyraRegistry.abi --pkg=lyrar --out=LyraRegistry.go
 ```
 Then correct the package of `OptionMarketViewer` from `lyrap`to `lyra`.
-And then change `OptionMarketOptionMarketParameters` to `OptionMarketOptionMarketParam` because it becomes duplicates.
+And then, in the same file, change `OptionMarketOptionMarketParameters` to `OptionMarketOptionMarketParam` because it becomes duplicates.

+Then correct the package of `LyraRegistry` from `lyrar`to `lyra`.

 # Old version (pre-avalon)